Make a complaint

-Our complaints procedure deals with problems like these:
+Our complaints procedure deals with problems such as:

-- Everyday matters such as chasing a repair request (contact our office)
+- everyday matters such as chasing a repair request

-- Complaints by one tenant about another tenant (contact our office for advice on neighbour disputes)
+- complaints by one tenant about another tenant

 How do I make a complaint?

-The Ombudsman checks that you have taken your complaint through all the stages of our complaints procedure, before he takes it on.
+If upon completion of our complaints procedure you remain dissatisfied, you may take your problem to the Housing Ombudsman.
+The Ombudsman checks that you have taken your complaint through all the stages of our complaints procedure before they accept your complaint.
 If it looks like we have done something wrong, the Ombudsman decides what needs to be done to put things right.

 Where else can I get help?